Analyst40/analyst40/curriculum.md

-# Data Maverick: Data Analyst in Python Curriculum
+# Data Maverick: Data Analyst Bootcamp Curriculum

 27 days of the internet's best data analytics in Python resources, curated by [David Venturi](https://davidanalyst.com/) for the Data Maverick community.